Design-Based Cross-Validation for Comparing Small Area Estimators: Cross-Validating Small Area Estimators

 \begin{theorem}[Consistency of the adjusted score] With $K$ and $M$ fixed, assume $\var(\hat\theta_{S,i}^w) \to 0$ as $n \to \infty$ and $\var(\hat\theta_{S,i}^{\MM})$ is bounded for each model $\MM$, then $e_i \to 0$ for each area $i = 1, \ldots, M$.
 Consequently, $ \EE\big(\widehat{\mathrm{score}}_q^{\MM_1} - \widehat{\mathrm{score}}_q^{\MM_2}\big) - \big(\mathrm{MSE}_A^{\MM_1} - \mathrm{MSE}_A^{\MM_2}\big) \;\to\; 0. $ \end{theorem}

-\subsection{The failure of leave-one-area-out (LOAO) cross-validation}
+\subsection{The Failure of Leave-One-Area-Out (LOAO) Cross-Validation}

-To illustrate the pitfalls of sample splitting strategies that fail to maintain the original survey design, we examine a popular validation scheme in the literature using leave-one-area-out (LOAO) cross-validation.
+To illustrate the pitfalls of sample splitting strategies without maintaining the original survey design, we examine a popular validation scheme in the literature using leave-one-area-out (LOAO) cross-validation.
 Under LOAO, the model is fitted on data from \(M-1\) areas and then used to predict the prevalence in the held-out area.
-Let \(\hat{\theta}_i^{(-i)}\) denote the predicted prevalence for the $i$-th area using the rest of the data, an analogous score evaluating the squared error loss is
+Let \(\hat{\theta}_i^{(-i)}\) denote the predicted prevalence for the $i$-th area using the rest of the data.
+An analogous score evaluating the squared error loss is

-LOAO validation has been informally used in the SAE literature \citep{steorts2020smoothing, wakefield2025twocultures}.
+LOAO cross-validation has been used heuristically in the SAE literature \citep{steorts2020smoothing, wakefield2025twocultures}.
 For unit-level models, where individual observations are nested within areas, LOAO is a form of block cross-validation.
 For area-level models, LOAO corresponds directly to the standard leave-one-out cross-validation (LOO-CV) and can be evaluated using Pareto smoothed importance sampling without refitting the model $M$ times \citep{vehtari2016bayesian}.
-The computational efficiency makes it a widely used diagnostic tool to assess Bayesian area-level models .
+The computational efficiency makes it a widely used diagnostic tool to assess Bayesian area-level models.

 Although conceptually simple and straightforward to implement, LOAO is an extrapolation estimator targeting a different estimand, $\EE[(\hat\theta_i^{(-i)} - \theta_i)^2]$.
-The shifted target can lead to reversed rankings when comparing smoothing models in the typical SAE setting. \begin{proposition} For the $i$-th area, the difference between the extrapolation and smoothing MSE is
+Proposition \ref{prop:loao-decomp} shows that it can lead to reversed rankings when comparing smoothing models in typical SAE settings. \begin{proposition} For the $i$-th area, the difference between the extrapolation and smoothing MSE is

 where $\Delta_i = \EE(\hat\theta_i- \theta_i)$ and $\Delta_i^{(-i)} = \EE(\hat\theta_i^{(-i)} - \theta_i)$ are the conditional biases of the smoothing and extrapolation estimators, and the expectations are taken over the sampling distribution conditional on $\btheta$. \end{proposition}